 Where do I get the yoga props that I need for yoga classes?

-Yoga mats and other props are readily available at most retail stores like Target, Amazon and others.
+Yoga mats and other props are readily available at most retail and online stores like Target or others.
 They don't have to be fancy.
-We suggest you get an 8 foot or 10 foot cloth belt to start with, and there are special Mexican yoga blankets that we often use, though any thick, wool blanket will usually do the trick.
+We suggest you get an 8 foot or 10 foot cloth belt to start with, and there are special Falsa-type yoga blankets that we often use, though any thick, wool blanket will usually do the trick.
 You can get one from this site: http://www.mexicanblankets.com.
-Sometimes we use a long stretchy thera-band, like the kind you get from your Physical Therapist, and a Hi-bounce Pinky rubber ball, both also available from Amazon.
+Sometimes we use a long stretchy thera-band, like the kind you get from your Physical Therapist, and a Hi-bounce Pinky rubber ball, both also available from online retailers.
 In a few classes you will see that we use yoga bolsters.
 Dense couch cushions or bed pillows can often work, but if you are going to use it a lot, we suggest you get a rectangular bolster from a site like this.
 Also, some of the classes utilize a backless metal yoga chair.
 This is a very handy, interesting and fun accessory to have, and we don't suggest that you try this with any other type of chair, to avoid injury.
 Here's a site where you can buy one, and here's a video on how you can make one using a metal folding chair available here!
 If you are taller than 5'10" you will want a "tall" chair.

 Here's a quick preview of yoga props and where to get them: